mokurin000/vndb_chinese_translation/tags/readme.md

 Protagonist's Opponent as a Heroine	|	Protagonist's Opponent as a 女主角	|
 Protagonist's Personality not applicable, not searchable	|	Protagonist's Personality not applicable, not searchable	|
 Protagonist's Pronoun Choice	|	Protagonist's Pronoun Choice	|
-Protagonist's Rival as a Hero	|	Protagonist's Rival as a Hero	|
+Protagonist's Rival as a Hero	|	Protagonist's Rival as a 男主角	|
 Protagonist's Rival as a Heroine	|	Protagonist's Rival as a 女主角	|
 Protagonist's Role/Vocation not applicable, not searchable	|	Protagonist's Role/Vocation not applicable, not searchable	|
-Protagonist's Senpai as a Hero	|	Protagonist's Senpai as a Hero	|
+Protagonist's Senpai as a Hero	|	Protagonist's Senpai as a 男主角	|
 Protagonist's Senpai as a Heroine	|	Protagonist's Senpai as a 女主角	|
 Protagonist's Side Image Toggle	|	Protagonist's Side Image Toggle	|
 Protagonist's Sister as a Heroine not applicable	|	Protagonist's Sister as a 女主角 not applicable	|
 Protagonist's Sister as a Support Character	|	Protagonist's Sister as a Support Character	|
 Protagonist's Sister-in-Law as a Heroine	|	Protagonist's Sister-in-Law as a 女主角	|
-Protagonist's Son as a Hero	|	Protagonist's Son as a Hero	|
+Protagonist's Son as a Hero	|	Protagonist's Son as a 男主角	|
 Protagonist's Traits not applicable, not searchable	|	Protagonist's Traits not applicable, not searchable	|
-Protagonist's Twin as a Hero	|	Protagonist's Twin as a Hero	|
+Protagonist's Twin as a Hero	|	Protagonist's Twin as a 男主角	|
 Protagonist's Twin as a Heroine	|	Protagonist's Twin as a 女主角	|
-Protagonist's Uncle as a Hero	|	Protagonist's Uncle as a Hero	|
+Protagonist's Uncle as a Hero	|	Protagonist's Uncle as a 男主角	|
 Protagonist's Wife as a Heroine	|	Protagonist's Wife as a 女主角	|
 Protagonist's Younger Sister as a Heroine	|	Protagonist's Younger Sister as a 女主角	|
 Protagonist that's Feigning Idiocy	|	Protagonist that's Feigning Idiocy	|